Domaine de la Chevalerie, Bourgueil

 –Rajat Parr & Jordan Mackay, The Sommelier’s Atlas of Taste (2018)

-Since 1640 this domain has been in the Caslot family.
+Since 1640 this domaine has been in the Caslot family.
 Their house, office, and winery sit upon one of Touraine’s largest cellars — a great cavernous affair dug out between the 11th and 13th centuries to provide stone for the local village of Restigné.
-On my first visit to the domain well over a decade ago, Pierre Caslot the reigning patriarch led me to a door that opened to a flight of stairs plummeting into the depths.
+On my first visit to the domaine well over a decade ago, Pierre Caslot the reigning patriarch led me to a door that opened to a flight of stairs plummeting into the depths.
 “Entrez,” he laughed: “le Paradis!”
 It’s down there that he would take clients on tours, walking through vast chambers hewed out by hand.
 Here and there neat rows of bottles lay on the ground and barrels line the walls.
 It’s down there too, in one dark corner or another, that Pierre would conduct tastings that might go back fifteen vintages.
 In 2014, he left this world, and the Loire lost one of its great bon vivants.

 In 2018 these dynamic siblings were joined by their younger sister Laurie.
-Today they farm 81.5 acres of vines, of which 59 grow around the house and cellar and constitute the heart of the domain.
+Today they farm 81.5 acres of vines, of which 59 grow around the house and cellar and constitute the heart of the domaine.
 The other acreage is on the high end of the terrace, abutting the ridge that marks the northern boundary of the appellation, and wine from that parcel is sold to négociants.
 They also rent parcels from two acclaimed limestone sites: Grand Mont to the west, and Bretêche to the east.